ansible/product-demos/docs/infrastructure/azure_provision_vm.md

 # Objective

-Demostrate how anisble along with Chocolatey can install applciation packages to Windows nodes
+Demostrate how anisble can be used to provision a RHEL VM in the Azure Cloud

 # What business problem is solved?

 - **speed to market**:
-reducing human time to install Windows applications
+reducing human time to provision VMs
 - **reduce human error**:
-automation of routine manual processes
+stadardize and automation a complex set of steps to reduce human errors
 - **reduce complexity**:
-does not require a System Administrator familiar with the specific operating system to install the Application.
-Automate and create a self service option to deploy software.
+does not require a System Administrator familiar with any cloud provider or its interface in order to provision any resources

 # Features show cased

-- Push button deployment
+- Push button cloud provisioning
 - Self Service IT - Surveys

 For description of these and other features of the Red Hat Ansible Automation Platform please refer to the [features README](../features.md)